CSSAuditors/audit/site/reports/premier-league-2021-02.md

           Since we stumbled upon some errors while extracting the CSS code from these sites, like repetitive CSS files or `<style>` tags, we removed it from the report.
 The data collected might slightly differ from the actual data, but it still close enough to get the "big picture" about CSS sizes.

-          To make the text more readable, the terms "site" and "homepage" refer to the same thing: the site's homepage.
+          To make the text more readable, the terms "site" and "homepage" refer to the same thing: the site’s homepage.

           ⚠️ Any errors in the report that might be caused by invalid software are not deliberate and should be considered as such.
   - title: >-